 When you use social media to interact with us, we recommend that you use a pseudonym and that you never share personal information (such as your address, full name, telephone number, birth date, social insurance number and financial information) to minimize the risk of identity theft or of having your information intercepted by an ill-intentioned person .

 You should also be aware that our social media accounts, including instant messaging, are not housed on our servers.
 Depending on traffic, data may travel through servers abroad on its way to your computer.
 Before interacting with us on a social media platform, be sure to read the service provider's confidentiality policy:

 There are also a number of security rules you can follow to protect your personal information.

 Authenticity of content

-Users must make sure that the content they publish is authentic and does not violate the rights of a third party (copyright, confidentiality, etc.).
+You must make sure that any content you publish is authentic and does not violate the rights of a third party (copyright, confidentiality, etc.).

 As stated above, advertising and spam will not be tolerated.

 We will not answer any questions concerning the following subjects via social media.
 Instead, see our website.